 I slid my slightly water damaged passport through the gap in the glass, already planning for a night in Buffalo before a bus back to Boston.

 “Oh, you’re Irish!” he said as he looked at photo page.

 “From county Cork, down in the southwest,” I said.

-“No way, my grandmother was from Cork.
-She came over and settled here, she used to tell us all about Ireland and its history.
-I’m hoping to go and visit in the next few years,” he said.
+“No way.
+My grandmother was from Cork.
+She came over and settled here.
+She used to tell us all about Ireland and its history.
+I’m hoping to visit in the next few years,” he said.